cutting-room-floor/mapsonastick/README.md

 # Basic Installation

-* Download the mapsona code either with git or as a zip or tgz file from GitHub.
+* Download the Maps on a Stick code either with git or as a zip or tgz file from GitHub.
 * This code doesn't include any map tiles because of their size: you'll need to download them seperately.
 Here are two tilesets that are freely downloadable:
   [the world up to zoom level 8](http://mapbox-tilesets.s3.amazonaws.com/world-dark-0-8.tgz) and [the world up to zoom level 9](http://mapbox-tilesets.s3.amazonaws.com/world-dark-0-9.tgz).
 Download one of these (if you aren't sure, up to zoom 8 will be much faster to transfer).
 * Download and decompress the tileset: the examples produce a folder called world-dark.
-* Move the tileset to the tiles/1.0.0/ directory of the mapsona code.
+* Move the tileset to the tiles/1.0.0/ directory of the Maps on a Stick code.
 So its path should now be tiles/1.0.0/world-dark/.
 * Open start.html in a browser.

 Full documentation is located in the start.html file, which is browsable once the